alexstoica-1/time-series-analysis-/README.md

 # Time Series Methods

-Most of this repo is my personal work learning Time Series Analysis and Forecasting in Python, with an emphasis on application in financial markets.
+This repo is my personal learning jurney of Time Series Analysis and Forecasting in Python, with an emphasis on application in financial markets.